 Foreign Asset/Account Reporting Information.
-If Participant establishes an account holding Shares or an account holding cash outside Denmark, he or she must report the account to the Danish Tax Administration.
-The form may be obtained from a local bank.
+Danish residents who establish an account holding Shares or an account holding cash outside Denmark must report the account to the Danish Tax Administration as part of their annual tax return under the section related to foreign affairs and income.
+The form which should be used in this respect can be obtained from a local bank.
+Participant should consult with Participant's personal advisor(s) regarding any personal foreign asset/foreign account tax obligations Participant may have in connection with Participant's participation in the Plan.